TSS, Inc. (TSSI) CEO Anthony Angelini on Q1 2020 Results - Earnings Call Transcript

 John Penver

-Well, I think you had -- I mean, I think the comment I'd add to that is that short-term visibility is fairly solid.
-As Anthony said, we now have certain reseller programs that due to take place in the second quarter that will help the results.
+No, I think you had it -- I mean, I think the comment I'd add to that is that short-term visibility is fairly solid.
+As Anthony said, we now have certain reseller programs that are due to take place in the second quarter that will help the results.
 And I think just with overall uncertainty around the pandemic, understanding the longer term demand picture is a little unclear.

 So, in the short-term, we've been busy with work for public clients.
 But over the long-term, just how long does it going to take for things to return to something resembling normal.
-So, our visibility is a little more impaired how to further out you get.
+So, our visibility is a little more impaired the further out you get.

 Got it.
 Thanks.